chaloy1820/azure-ad-home-lab/README.md

 Applying Group Policy Objects (GPOs) to enforce settings across the domain, such as password policies and restricted access, and understanding how policy inheritance works across OUs.
-Client Domain Join (in progress)
+Client Domain Join (complete)
-Joining a client VM to the domain to test how policies and permissions apply to end-user machines.
+Joined CLIENT01 to the domain and verified a domain user (Alice Carter) can log in and authenticate.
+Confirmed via whoami, which returned carlonlab\alice.carter
 Why This Matters
 Understanding AD is foundational for many entry-level security roles — SOC analysts, IT support, and security administrators all need to understand how